fogfish/golem/doc/combinator.md

 }
 ```

-The implementation of `Ord` type instances does not differs from `Eq`, each type "implements" the behavior:
+Instances of `Ord` trait do not differs from `Eq`, each type "implements" the declared specification:

 ```go
 func (ordInt) Compare(a, b int) Ordering { /* ... */ }
 ```

-TBD: subtyping of existing trait () valid sub-typing when new implementation re-uses previously defined implementation
+Instances of type trait can aggregate other trait that allows to re-use previously defined implementations.

 ```go
 func (ordInt) Equal(a, b, int) bool { return eq.Int.Equal(a, b) }
 ```

-Sub-typing is a composition of "atomic" type laws into complex one.
-It also defines the notion of substitutability and allows the generic computation, which is written to operate elements of type T, can also operate on instances of sub-types.
+Sub-typing combinator is simple but yet powerful to built a complex structures from "atomic" type traits.
+It also defines the notion of substitutability in the generic computation, which is written to operate elements of type T, can also operate on instances of sub-types.

 ## Lifting

 Function and types are first class citizen in Golang.
-The **lifting** pattern transforms a pure function into corresponding type class - the combinator constructs a class from the function.
-Let's consider the example, there is equality function `equal: T ⟼ T ⟼ bool` and type class `Eq`.
+The **lifting** pattern transforms a pure function into the instance of corresponding type trait - the combinator constructs an new instance from the function.
+Let's consider the example, there is equality function `equal: T ⟼ T ⟼ bool` and type trait `Eq`.
 The combinator `FromEq` create an instance of `Eq` for the function so that

 ```
 FromEq: (T ⟼ T ⟼ bool) -> Eq